codelover4655/eng_frontend/README.md

 * Azure Face Verifiaction Api for Face verification
 * Mapbox For embedding Maps
 * gecoding and reverse geocoding for Api's for fecthing Location from cordinates
-* Auto Suggest Mapbox Api for Loaction Seacrh Bar
+* Auto Suggest Mapbox Api for Loaction Search Bar
 * Smtp For Email Notifiaction From Backend Server(Django Rest Framework)
 * OAUT 2.0 For Google Login
 * Fuse.js For Fuzzy Search